Neuronal Spike Trains as Functional-Analytic Distributions: Representation, Analysis, and Significance: Abstract

 \section{Abstract}

 The action potential constitutes the digital component of the signaling dynamics of neurons.
-But the biophysical nature of the full time course of the action potential associated with changes in membrane potential is fundamentally and mathematically distinct from its representation as a discrete set of events that encode when action potentials triggered in a collection spike trains.
-In this paper, we rigorously explore from first principles the transition and modeling from the standard biophysical picture of a single action potential to its representation as a spike in a spike train.
-In particular, we adopt a functional-analytic framework, using Schwartz distribution theory to represent spike trains as generalized Dirac delta functions acting on smooth test functions.
-We then show how and why this representation transcends a purely descriptive formalism to support deep downstream analysis and modeling of spike train neural dynamics in a mathematically consistent way. \\
+But the biophysical nature of the full-time course of the action potential associated with changes in membrane potential is mathematically distinct from its representation as a discrete set of events that encode when action potentials are triggered in a collection of spike trains.
+In this paper, we develop from first principles a unified functional-analytic framework for neuronal spike trains, grounded in Schwartz distribution theory.
+We show how this representation provides an exact operational calculus for convolution, distributional differentiation, and distributional support, which enables closed-form analysis of spike train dynamics without discretization, rate approximation, or smoothing.
+We then analyze the framework in the context of a two-neuron reciprocal circuit with propagation latencies and refractoriness, deriving exact results for synaptic drive, spike timing sensitivity, and causal admissibility of inputs, quantities that are either ill-defined or require approximation in conventional treatments. \\